top of page

 If you constantly judge yourself, understand that you developed those sabotaging voices out of your natural gifts and strengths when you were a child.
 It is very normal.
 It is how you learned to cope.
 Those coping mechanisms, like avoidance, over achievement, victim thinking become problematic when you continue using them into adulthood.
 Your gifts have been overused and new strategies must be developed.
 To find out more, take the Saboteur Assessment to indentify your go - to self sabotaging habits!
 Learn to name them and take charge.

-I have been a coach for 17 years.
+I have now been a coach for 17 years.

-I am a Co-Active Life Coach and one of the cornerstones
+I am a Co-Active Life Coach

-Creative Resourceful and Whole.
+Creative Resourceful and Whole

 bottom of page